 Between January of last year and last July, the operation is believed to have collected 480 million yen in revenue, police said.

-In July, police raised the premises, seized two baccarat tables and arrested nine other persons.
+In July, police raided the premises, seized two baccarat tables and arrested nine other persons.
 During the investigation, the involvement of the three other suspects surfaced.

 Police are now investigating whether a portion of the casino’s revenue was funneled to the Yamaguchi-gumi.